codeoverflow-org/nodecg-io-docs/docs/samples/twitch-chat.md

 -   Working NodeCG & nodecg-io installation
 -   a Twitch oAuth-Key

-_Note:_ If you don't have such a key yet you can generate it on https://twitchapps.com/tmi/.
+_Note:_ If you don't have such a key yet, you can generate it on https://twitchapps.com/tmi/.
 Just log into your Twitch account and copy the token.

 ### Configure the Twitch sample bundle